VIBE: Voice-Induced open-ended Bias Evaluation for Large Audio-Language Models via Real-World Speech: Acknowledgement

 \section{Acknowledgement}

+During the preparation of this work, Large Language Models (LLMs) were employed for writing and linguistic refinement to improve the clarity, grammar, and flow of the manuscript.
+The authors have carefully reviewed and edited the generated content to ensure it accurately reflects the research findings, and they take full responsibility for the final text.
+Additionally, for visual concepts and sketching, generative image tools were used to draft the initial conceptual layout and icons for the VIBE framework overview presented in Fig.~\ref{fig:overview}.
+These sketches were subsequently refined and formalized by the authors to create the final technical diagram.
 This work was supported by the Ministry of Education (MOE) of Taiwan under the project Taiwan Centers of Excellence in Artificial Intelligence, through the NTU Artificial Intelligence Center of Research Excellence (NTU AI-CoRE).